Obstructive sleep apnea

 Obstructive sleep apnea is considered a serious medical condition.
 Complications can include:

-Daytime fatigue and sleepiness.
-Because of a lack of restorative sleep at night, people with obstructive sleep apnea often have severe daytime drowsiness, fatigue and irritability.
-They might have difficulty concentrating and find themselves falling asleep at work, while watching TV or even when driving.
-This can put them at higher risk of work-related accidents.
+• Fatigue and trouble concentrating.
+Because of a lack of restorative sleep at night, people with obstructive sleep apnea often have severe daytime drowsiness, fatigue, irritability, symptoms of depression and decreased interest in sex.
+They might have memory concerns and difficulty concentrating.
+They may find themselves falling asleep at work, while watching TV or even when driving.
+This can put them at higher risk of potentially fatal work-related accidents and motor vehicle accidents.

-Children and young people with obstructive sleep apnea might do poorly in school and commonly have attention or behavior problems.
+Children and young people with obstructive sleep apnea might do poorly in school.
+They commonly show attention or behavior issues.

 The worse the obstructive sleep apnea, the greater the risk of coronary artery disease, heart attack, heart failure and stroke.

-Obstructive sleep apnea also increases the risk of heart rhythm problems known as arrhythmias.
-Arrhythmias can lower blood pressure.
-If there's underlying heart disease, these repeated multiple episodes of arrhythmias could lead to sudden death.
+Obstructive sleep apnea also increases the risk of heart rhythm conditions known as arrhythmias.
+Arrhythmias can affect blood pressure.
+If there's underlying heart disease, repeated episodes of arrhythmias could lead to sudden death.

-Complications with medicines and surgery.
+• Complications with medicines and surgery.
 Obstructive sleep apnea also is a concern with certain medicines and general anesthesia.
-Medicines such as sedatives, some prescription painkillers and general anesthetics, relax the upper airway and can make obstructive sleep apnea worse.
+Medicines such as sedatives, some prescription painkillers and general anesthetics make it harder to breathe and can make obstructive sleep apnea worse.

 Before you have surgery, tell your surgeon if you have obstructive sleep apnea or symptoms related to the condition.
 You may need to get tested for obstructive sleep apnea before surgery.

-- Eye problems.
+• Eye conditions.
 Some research has found a connection between obstructive sleep apnea and certain eye conditions, such as glaucoma.
-Eye complications can usually be treated.
+Eye complications usually can be treated.

-- Sleep-deprived partners.
-Loud snoring can keep those around you from getting good rest and eventually disrupt your relationships.
+• Sleep-deprived partners.
+Loud snoring can keep those around you from getting good rest and may disrupt your relationships.
 Some partners choose to sleep in another room.

+• COVID-19.
 Obstructive sleep apnea might be a risk factor for COVID-19.
-People with obstructive sleep apnea have been found to be at higher risk for developing a severe form of COVID-19.
+People with obstructive sleep apnea have been found to be at higher risk of developing a severe form of COVID-19.
 They may be more likely to need hospital treatment than do those who don't have obstructive sleep apnea.

 Diagnosis

-A member of your health care team evaluates your condition based on your symptoms, an exam, and tests.
+A healthcare professional evaluates your condition based on your symptoms, an exam and tests.
 You may be referred to a sleep specialist for further evaluation.

 The physical exam involves an examination of the back of your throat, mouth and nose.
 Your neck and waist circumference may be measured.
 Your blood pressure also may be checked.

-A sleep specialist can further evaluate you.
-The specialist can diagnose and determine the extent of your condition.
+A sleep specialist can diagnose and figure out how severe your sleep apnea may be.
 The specialist also can plan your treatment.
 The evaluation might involve staying at a sleep center overnight.
 At the sleep center, your breathing and other body functions are monitored as you sleep.
+Or you may undergo testing for sleep apnea at home.

 Tests